 Removing Dependencies #

-On the Edit Panel Scheduling tab use the three dot menu to remove a Predecessor or Successor dependency.
+Use the 3-dot menu on the Edit Panel Scheduling tab to remove a Predecessor or Successor.

-Deleted Plan Items: When a Predecessor or Successor is deleted from the workspace, it’s automatically removed from the Dependency list.
+When a Predecessor or Successor is deleted from the workspace, it’s removed from the Dependency list on the edit panel.
+Deleting a Predecessor plan item breaks the dependency chain and Successor items schedule based on their priority position.